-The impact of promotion on sales, which may substantially vary across different products and markets, has direct implications on the incentives of sellers and the pricing policies they deploy.
-On one hand, if most consumers tend to buy using the Buy Box without considering other sellers, then being promoted generates a significant increase in demand and sales.
-On the other hand, if the majority of consumers patiently scroll down and consider all the candidate sellers, then the value of being promoted might be limited and even marginal.
-While it is known that being a featured merchant is valuable, individual sellers do not have access to consumer browsing information that would allow them to identify a priori the additional demand associated with the platform's promotion decision.\footnote{Amazon's promotion decisions are based on a Featured Merchant Algorithm (FMA).
-While Amazon does not publicly reveal the factors accounted for by the FMA when selecting the featured seller, there are many resources suggesting that the featured sellers are those who set low prices, have high consumer ratings, etc. See, e.g., the blog post by \cite{informed.co} for a description of Amazon Featured Merchant Status and some details on the FMA algorithm, as well as \cite{Chen:2016:EAA:2872427.2883089} for an overview and analysis of factors that impact Amazon's promotion decision.} Thus, Amazon can influence pricing decisions not only through its Buy Box promotion policy, but also by leveraging the underlying information asymmetry by strategically disclosing information on the additional demand associated with being promoted.
+The impact of promotion on sales, which may vary across different product categories, has direct implications on the incentives of sellers and the pricing policies they deploy.
+If most consumers tend to buy using the Buy Box without considering other sellers, then being promoted generates a substantial increase in demand and sales.
+On the other hand, if the majority of consumers patiently scroll down to consider all candidate sellers, then the value of being promoted might be limited and even marginal.
+While it is known that being a featured merchant is valuable, individual sellers do not have access to consumer browsing information that would allow them to identify a priori the additional demand ``boost" associated with the platform's promotion decision.\footnote{Amazon's promotion decisions are based on a Featured Merchant Algorithm (FMA).
+While the factors accounted for by the FMA are not publicly declared, many resources suggest that the featured sellers are those who set low prices and have high consumer ratings.
+See, e.g., \cite{Chen:2016:EAA:2872427.2883089} and the blog post by \cite{informed.co}.} Thus, Amazon can influence pricing decisions not only through its Buy Box promotion policy, but also by leveraging the underlying information asymmetry through strategically disclosing information on the additional demand associated with being promoted.